What if You’re Diagnosed?

 Keep up your appetite

-• Eat five to six small meals a day and snack whenever you are hungry
+• Eat 5 to 6 small meals a day and snack whenever you are hungry

 • When you’re hungry, have a high-protein snack like nuts